Cynnexis/CV/README.md

 # CV

+This projects uses Python and LaTeX to generate and build my resumes in English, French and Spanish.

 ## Build

 The following steps will get you a copy of the project and the PDF files (in all languages).